-Top Ten Things to Do in Sarasota
+Top Ten activities in Sarasota

 Have you been spending a lot of time on Anna Maria Island?
 Looking for a change of pace?
 Experience the beautiful city of Sarasota, where there is a whole lot to do!
 These are the top 10 activities we’ve found south of Anna Maria…